minthura/oadminui/README.md

 ## Notes

 The project is still under development.
-If you want to try, you can clone repo and rub "flutter pub get".
+If you want to try, you can clone repo and run "flutter pub get".
 Then you are ready.